pknielski/pknielski.github.io/_posts/2019-05-20-soupychicken.md

 What I like to do is take the meat out and put it in a large bowl.
 I then use two tongs to take off the skin and then remove all the meat from the bones.
 Then I return the meat to the pot.
 You can also use two forks; just remember it will be hot and the tongs give you greater distance from the heat.

-Discards.
+Discards

 This should also include the bay leaf; it is inedible.

 ![discards](/assets/images/Discards_Fotor.jpg)